 Elizabeth Krewson, PhD

-Dr. Elizabeth Krewson is a Professor in the College of Health, Human Services, and Science at the University of Arizona Global Campus.
-She holds a PhD in Human Science from Saybrook University and an MEd in Counseling and a BS in Recreation Management from Brigham Young University.
-She also completed a two year post-graduate training program in Gestalt Therapy.
+Dr. Elizabeth Krewson is a Professor in the College of Arts & Sciences, Department of Behavioral Sciences at the University of Arizona Global Campus.
+She holds a PhD in Human Science from Saybrook University and an MEd in Counseling and BS in Recreation Management from Brigham Young University.
+She also completed a two-year post-graduate training program in Gestalt Therapy.
 Prior to joining the faculty in 2013, Dr. Krewson served as the Chief Academic Officer and the President/CEO of Ashford University for nine years.
 She has more than 30 years of experience in teaching and administration in higher education.
 She has authored numerous articles, book chapters, and books on topics including critical thinking, sociology of religion, and assessment of learning.